MikeRzDev/sancho_bros/context/task_execution.md

      - **Next Steps:** What user story comes next and any dependencies or prerequisites
    - This summary helps future LLM sessions understand the project state without re-reading all code

-7. check the user story in the implementation plan
+6. check the user story in the implementation plan

-8. update the @context/arch_status.md with the latest version of the architecture

-9. wait for my instruction and review dont do anything else that is not included here.
+7. wait for my instruction and review dont do anything else that is not included here.
 ---

 ## Important Guidelines